AlexeyAB/Yolo_mark/README.md

 4. For the "Where to build the binaries:" field, create a folder inside the OpenCV folder called "opencv" and click **Browse Build...** to add it.
 In this example, it is *C:/OpenCV4/opencv4*

 5. Click **Configure**

-6. For "Specify the generator for this project", make sure to select your version of Visual Studio.
+-For "Specify the generator for this project", make sure to select your version of Visual Studio.
 In this example, we are using **Visual Studio 15 2017**

 Under "Optional platform for generator", select **x64**.
 If you leave blank, which defaults to Win32, you will only be able to build Debug/Release in Visual Studio in Win32 and may get target machine build errors.

 "Optional toolset to use" can  be left blank.

 "Use default native compilers" can be checked.

+7. After configuration is complete, tick the box in the main window for "BUILD_opencv_world".